Luka Garza: Personal life

 Garza's father is of Spanish American origin, and his mother is from Bosnia and Herzegovina, of Bosniak origin.
-Both of Garza's parents have basketball experience: his father, Frank, played collegiately at Idaho, and his mother, Šejla (née Muftić), played professionally in Europe.
-His paternal grandfather, James Halm, played college basketball for Hawaii.
-His maternal uncle, Teoman Alibegović, was the all-time leading scorer for the Slovenia national basketball team.
+Both of Garza's parents have basketball experience: his father, Frank Garza, played collegiately at Idaho, and his mother, Šejla Muftić, played professionally in Europe.
+Garza's paternal grandfather, James Halm, played college basketball for Hawaii.
+His maternal uncle through marriage, Teoman Alibegović, husband of his mother's sister Lejla Muftić, was at one point the all-time leading scorer for the Slovenia national basketball team.